Last Update: 01 May 2021

 Hera was the goddess of Marriage and Family and the protector of married women.
+Hera's Personality

 Hera's troubled marriage with Zeus

-, Zeus gave Hera ample reason to be suspicious and jealous; Hera therefore used to stay in high places in order to keep an eye on her husband's doings.
-There were times she would also interfering, causing harm to Zeus' mistresses, since Zeus himself was invincible.
+, Zeus gave Hera ample reason to be suspicious and jealous; Hera therefore used to stay in high places to keep an eye on her husband's doings.
+It also happened that she interfered and harmed Zeus' lovers, since Zeus himself was invincible.

 Appearance of Hera

 Hera was a beautiful, mature woman with big eyes and pierced lobes.
 She always took care of her appearance, dressing elegantly and decently.
 However, Hera was not really a desirable woman, despite her beauty.
 For this reason, Aphrodite had to lend Hera her famous girdle to help her seduce her husband Zeus. [ More about Hera's beauty here...]